-The Company believes the continued overall growth of NYMEX ClearPort[®] Clearing was due, in part, to traditional over-the-counter market participants seeking credit risk mitigation provided by the Company's clearinghouse for off-exchange trade execution activities.
-In addition, significant growth in the number of different natural gas products offered, as well as additional products for petroleum on NYMEX ClearPort[®] Clearing contributed to the increase in volume.
+For the three- and nine-month periods, the varying increases and decreases in futures and options on NYMEX ClearPort® Clearing were due primarily to traditional over the counter participants seeking credit risk mitigation provided by the Company's clearinghouse for off-exchange trade execution activities and to a certain extent, low volatility in natural gas markets.
+Factors affecting natural gas volatility are, but not limited to, supply capacity constraints, variation in natural gas storage and sensitivity of peak day demands due to temperature.
+In addition, growth in the number of different natural gas products offered, as well as additional products for petroleum on NYMEX ClearPort® Clearing contributed to the increase in volume for the nine months ended September 30, 2007.